christiansib/EK-Stack/README.md

 For starting you should use [`run.sh`](run.sh).
 At the first startup, you have to initialize the Elasticsearch index.
 See below for [initial index creation](#init_es)

 By default, Elasticsearch needs some quite big ``mmap`` count.
-For ES being able to start, the following command has to be run on the Elasticsearch host system (not inside the container, real host): `sysctl -w vm.max_map_count=262144`.
+For ES being able to start, the following command has to be run on the Elasticsearch hostsystem (not inside the container, real host): `sysctl -w vm.max_map_count=262144`.
 Please find more detail in the official [docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).
 This property is set automatically by the `run.sh` script.
 To verify the CIM started correctly, use `docker ps`.

 ###### Server deployment